Get Started

 2: Your server application distributes the room token to the clients that may join the room.

-3: Your clients join the room using the joinRoom
+3: Your clients join the room using the joinRoom API, passing the room token.

 # Create your first app